rauc/rauc/docs/reference.rst

     This method is not very useful on its own, but can be used to test creation and installation of bundles containing many files.
     The underlying implementation will also be used for future methods.

+  ``composefs``
+    Create a composefs metadata image and object store from a tar archive.
+    File contents from all composefs artifacts are placed in a shared object store in the bundle (`<bundle>/.rauc-cfs-store`).
+    This way, duplicated files are stored in the bundle only once.

   ``keep``
     Keep the original image after running the conversion methods.